-End of an era: Raiders prepare for possible final dirt game
+End of an era: Raiders prepare for likely final dirt game

 Not that anyone figures to be mourning what should be the final NFL game ever played on a field with infield dirt, especially the players who have had to deal with the bad footing, ripped jerseys, scraped arms and legs and hard falls onto a surface with no cushion.

 The Raiders are set to host the Kansas City Chiefs on Sunday at the Oakland Coliseum in their final home game before the end of the World Series.
-With the Coliseum the last stadium left that hosts an NFL and baseball team and the Raiders set to move to fancy new digs in Las Vegas next year, no more players will have to deal with the travails of infield dirt the way greats like Joe Namath, Joe Montana and Eric Dickerson once had to in their careers.
+With the Coliseum the last stadium left that hosts an NFL and baseball team and the Raiders set to move to fancy new digs in Las Vegas next year, no more players will have to deal with the travails of infield dirt the way greats like Joe Namath, Joe Montana and Eric Dickerson had to in their careers.

 “It’s like running full speed and then when you get to full speed, belly flopping on pavement,” Raiders quarterback Derek Carr said.
 “That’s about what it feels like when you hit.
 If you look around it, our guys are all patched up.
-Stuff on their knees, tapped up today and things like that.
+Stuff on their knees, taped up today and things like that.
 That stuff is like road rash, for real.
 I wish they’d soften it up, but I guess it needs to be a fast track.”

 Teams over the years have been moving from the multipurpose stadiums that were all the rage in the 1960s and ’70s to football-only palaces with price tags in the billions.

-Back in 1981 when the Raiders played their final season of their first stint in Oakland, 16 of the 28 teams in the NFL shared stadiums with baseball teams, including 10 that played on grass fields often featured infield dirt on parts of the field at least until the end of the baseball season.
+Back in 1981 when the Raiders played their final season of their first stint in Oakland, 16 of the 28 teams in the NFL shared stadiums with baseball teams, including 10 that played on grass fields that often also featured infield dirt on parts — at least until the end of the baseball season.

 But over the years, famous baseball venues from Yankee Stadium to Fenway Park to Wrigley Field to Tiger Stadium all hosted professional football teams as well, giving this game Sunday a throwback look.